dynamsoft-docs/barcode-reader-docs/parameters/reference/max-algorithm-thread-count.md

 # MaxAlgorithmThreadCount

-`MaxAlgorithmThreadCount` is a parameter to specify the number of threads the image processing algorithm will use to decode barcodes.
+`MaxAlgorithmThreadCount` defines the number of threads the image processing algorithm will use to decode barcodes.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |